reactjs/react.dev/src/content/reference/react/useEffect.md

 ### Fetching data with Effects {/*fetching-data-with-effects*/}

-You can use an Effect to fetch data for your component.
+You can use an Effect to fetch data for your Component.
 Note that [if you use a framework,](/learn/start-a-new-react-project#production-grade-react-frameworks) using your framework's data fetching mechanism will be a lot more efficient than writing Effects manually.

 If you want to fetch data from an Effect manually, your code might look like this: